ASC2899/Synergix-Solutions-Ecom-Analysis/README.md

 ![Q2](Assets/Q2.png)

----

 For tracking the **traffic target**, we create a **KPI card**.
 But before that, we define two DAX measures:
 - **Web Traffic Latest Month**
 - **Web Traffic Target**

-You can find the DAX logic for these measures in the [🛠️ DAX](#-dax) section.
+You can find the DAX logic for these measures in the [🛠️ DAX](#dax) section.

 ![Q2.1](Assets/Q2.1.png)

-**❓ Synergix Wants To Know The CTR (Click-Through Rate) Of Their Online Ads They also want a visual to evaluate whether they are meeting their 5% additional Online CTR Goal**.
+---

+**❓ The marketing team at Synergix wants to evaluate the performance of their online advertising campaigns.
+Specifically, they are interested in tracking the Click-Through Rate (CTR) over time and assessing whether they are progressing toward a new strategic goal of increasing CTR by 5%.**.

 🔍 To begin, we first need to create the following DAX measures:
 - **Total Online Clicks**